 Is prior approval required from HMRC for setting up the scheme?

 No, prior approval is not needed.
 It is, however, possible to obtain advance assurance from HMRC that the company qualifies to grant EMI options.
 The scheme must be registered with HMRC once options have been granted.
+This must be done through the employment-related securities (ERS) Online Service.
+We can help with this if required.

 As well as registering the scheme, HMRC must be notified of the grant of an EMI share option within 92 days of the date it was granted.